Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning

 \section{Introduction}

 Multispectral imagery is a powerful tool in a variety of applications in domains such as remote sensing, medical imaging, and thermal imaging.
-The inherent ability of multispectral images to capture data across various wavelengths of light provides a wealth of information about the dynamics of the surface being captured.
-A fundamental task in harnessing this data is image segmentation, which involves identifying distinct regions or objects based on certain criteria.
-However, existing work relies on large datasets to achieve significant performance.
+The inherent ability of multispectral images to capture data across various wavelengths of light provides information about the dynamics of the surface being captured.
+A fundamental task in capturing this information is image segmentation, which involves identifying distinct regions or objects based on certain criteria.
+However, existing work relies on large datasets to achieve good performance.
 The core challenge of working with smaller datasets is generalizing to a wider population.

-To address this task, spectral indices have been widely employed (\cite{vss, msnet, riceseg}) as a generalized representation of a class of interest.
-These indices are mathematical expressions between bands of a multispectral image, designed to create representations based on the underlying reflective properties of the object of interest.
+Spectral indices have been widely employed (\cite{vss, msnet, riceseg}) as generalized representations of a class of interest.
+These indices are mathematical expressions between the bands of a multispectral image, designed to create representations based on the underlying reflective properties of the object of interest.
 For instance, the Normalized Difference Vegetation Index (NDVI) is commonly used to assess vegetation health, while the Normalized Difference Water Index (NDWI) is employed for water body detection.

 However, the utility of spectral indices is constrained by their availability and adaptability to different contexts.
-Typically, these indices are designed for a limited set of predefined classes, making them less effective when applied to novel or specialized tasks.
+Typically, these indices are designed for a limited set of predefined classes, making them less effective when applied to novel classes or datasets.
 Furthermore, the process of creating custom indices tailored to specific segmentation objectives is often a laborious and iterative trial-and-error procedure that demands substantial domain expertise.